 Separation of Wires: Separate speaker-telephone, line-level, and power wiring runs.
 Where exposed or in same enclosure, separate conductors at least 12 inches for speaker microphones and adjacent parallel power and voice wiring.
 Separate other intercommunication equipment conductors as recommended by equipment manufacturer.

-The Contractor shall provide necessary transient protection as recommended by the equipment supplier and referenced to earth ground.
+Provide necessary transient protection as recommended by the equipment supplier and referenced to earth ground.

 Match input and output impedances and signal levels at signal interfaces.
 Provide matching networks where required.